Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Problem set-up

 \paragraph{Robustness towards the perturbation in noisy observations} An interesting and important technical consideration is that by conditioning on an observed path $y$, the mapping from an observation path to the posterior should be well-defined and stable under perturbations of $y$.
 Real measurement paths typically have finite variation on $[0,T]$, while in the aforementioned setup under the Wiener measure, such paths have measure zero.
 Thus, it is desirable for $\pi_t(\varphi)$ to be defined for all continuous paths $y$, not just for those in a set of probability 1 under the Wiener measure.
 In the paper, we follow the robust construction of the filter \cite{clark2005robust, crisan2022pathwise} in the sense that the posterior is given by a continuous functional on the path space $C([0,t];\mathbb{R}^{m})$, with respect to the supremum norm.
 A slight change in the observed path does not give drastic changes to the filter $\pi_t(\varphi)$.
 One chooses a version for which $y \mapsto \pi_t \varphi$ extends continuously to all observation paths $y \in C([0,t]; \mathbb{R}^m)$.

 Therefore, path-dependent quantities are naturally defined in terms of the conditional law of the latent path given the observations.
 It is desirable that 1) the filter is not too sensitive towards different discretization of data or perturbations not captured by the observation model.
-2) the posterior path measure $\Pi_{[0,t]}^y := \Law(X_{[0,t]}|Y_{[0,t]} = y)$ and the filtering distribution $\pi_t (\varphi):= \int \varphi(x_t) \Pi_{[0,t]}^y (dx_{[0,t]})$ can be generated accurately without the expensive particle-based updates which causes path degeneracy.
+2) the posterior path measure and the filtering distribution, that is,

+can be generated accurately without the expensive particle-based updates which causes path degeneracy.
 In the following sections, we regard $Y_\cdot$ as a random element in the path space $C([0,T];\mathbb R^{m})$, with its Borel $\sigma$-algebra.